 and its impact on proposal managers and teams.
 She also shared practical tools and techniques for preventing and managing burnout.
 This session gave tips and tools on how to avoid burnout and thrive in your role.

-How automation can help avoid burnout at work?
+How automation can help RFP response teams

 Automation is making an impact in several industries.
 Financial organizations, for example, are making use of Robotic Process Automation (RPA) to automate paper-based, manual tasks.
 These repetitive, recurring tasks, such as processing invoices, take considerable time.
 This makes them an ideal candidate for RPA, where software technology takes over the task from a finance professional.
 This frees up the employee to work on more value-adding tasks.
 In fact, 73% of IT leaders say automation has led to a time saving of between 10% and 50%.